marronjo/fhe-defi/1.MarketOrder/README.md

 While private orders sit encrypted, other users continue to use the Uniswap pool as normal, performing swaps publicly.

 ### 3. ⚙️ Hook Triggers on Every Swap
-Each time a swap occurs, Uniswap v4 calls two functions in the hook:
+Each time a public swap occurs, Uniswap v4 calls two functions in the hook:
 - `beforeSwap()` — runs **before** the swap
 - `afterSwap()` — runs **after** the swap